simonleek00/practice/Guardian/Guardian API and Scraping.md

 ## Collecting Articles

 To collect the full text of the articles, you will need to download and run a python script called `guardian_scraping.py`.
-You can find the script to download [here.](link)
+You can find the script to download [here.]([link](https://github.com/simonleek00/practice/blob/main/Guardian/guardian_scraping.py))

 Put the `guardian_scraping.py` file into the "Guardian Search" folder.
-Into the same folder, download the file `guardian_results.csv`.
+Into the same folder, download the file [guardian_results.csv](https://github.com/simonleek00/practice/blob/main/Guardian/guardian_results.csv).
 This is the spreadsheet where the results will be added.

 If you have not already, download a recent version of python3 from [this link](https://www.python.org/downloads/).